Eurozone Real GDP

 University of Michigan Consumer Sentiment

-We will get final data on July consumer sentiment from the University of Michigan on August 1.
-The Conference Board will release its June survey data on consumer confidence on July 29.
+We will get final data on August consumer sentiment from the University of Michigan on August 29.
+The Conference Board will also release its survey data on consumer confidence on August 26.